guguji666666/GJS-MDC-Tips/README.md

 ### 3. Can I delete the default workspaces created by Defender for Cloud?
 [Delete default workspaces?](https://learn.microsoft.com/en-us/azure/defender-for-cloud/faq-data-collection-agents#can-i-delete-the-default-workspaces-created-by-defender-for-cloud-)

-Deleting the default workspace is not recommended.
-Defender for Cloud uses the default workspaces to store security data from your VMs.
-If you delete a workspace, Defender for Cloud is unable to collect this data and some security recommendations and alerts are unavailable.
+Deleting the default workspace is not recommended if you don't have custom workspace.

+If Defender for cloud is using default workspace but you delete it accidently, Defender for Cloud is unable to collect this data and some security recommendations and alerts are unavailable.

-To recover, remove the Log Analytics agent on the VMs connected to the deleted workspace.
-Defender for Cloud reinstalls the agent and creates new default workspaces.
+To recover, `remove the Log Analytics agent` on the VMs connected to the deleted workspace.
+Defender for Cloud `reinstalls the agent` and `creates new default workspaces`.
+You can also define `custom workspace` in `auto-provisioning` configuration if you don't want MDC to use default workspaces.
 ![image](https://user-images.githubusercontent.com/96930989/210910915-7ee87ba4-bfc7-442b-8863-5963ca7aa6dc.png)

 ### 4. What if the Log Analytics agent was already installed as an extension on the VM?